Best PC Build Under 3000

 As well you will be able to use Aura Sync to customize the RGB lighting.
 There are many different ways to make the LED lighting unique, and you can even set it to your favorite music.

-Lastly, the RTX 2080TI has an innovative cooling system that includes Super Alloy Power II components and Triple Axial Tech fans.
+Lastly, the RTX 2080TI video card has an innovative cooling system that includes Super Alloy Power II components and Triple Axial Tech fans.

 For the serious PC gamer, this is the graphics card that will put you on the top tier, but it is pricey.
 For something a little more on the budget side, take a look at our gaming PC build under $500.